learn-co-curriculum/dsc-looping-over-collections/README.md

     print(countries[index])
 ```

 So, in the example above, we are still using the elements in the list of numbers from 0 to 7 in our for loop, but we are instead using them to access each element of another list.
-This example is a bit contrived, but perhaps you have two lists that are ordered correctly and have information like the capital cities in one list and the the corresponding countries in another.
+This example is a bit contrived, but perhaps you have two lists that are ordered correctly and have information like the capital cities in one list and the corresponding countries in another.
 How would we print both of those out in the same line?

 ```python